Heat Pumps Extend Their Lead Over Gas Furnaces in 2025

 HVAC and refrigeration specialist with 20 years in commercial and residential systems

 The U.S. heat pump market hit $14.81 billion in 2026 by market research estimates.
-That's 47% of all cooling equipment sales.
 Five years ago, heat pumps were a niche category outside the Southeast.
 Now they're the default recommendation in new construction across most climate zones.

 What's Driving the Shift